 The Water Problem

 With such challenges, the idea of planting more vines in its home state didn’t appear to be a feasible option for Gruet.
-But in 2013, Joseph Bronk, the director of agricultural enterprises for the Pueblo of Santa Ana Native American tribe, approached Laurent Gruet and his sister, Nathalie Gruet, the president of Gruet (and Himeur’s mother).
+But in 2013, Joseph Bronk, the director of agricultural enterprises for Tamay tribe at the Pueblo of Santa Ana, approached Laurent Gruet and his sister, Nathalie Gruet, the president of Gruet (and Himeur’s mother).
 Bronk was looking to diversify the pueblo’s agricultural initiatives, and he made a compelling case to the French winemaking family: “We’ve got water rights,” he said.
 “And a good well.”

 The Potential for a New Partnership

-While a few Native American–owned winemaking ventures—such as the Canadian Nk’Mip Cellars, Kitá Wines in California’s Santa Ynez Valley, and Séka Hills in the Capay Valley, northeast of Napa Valley—have started up in recent years, a grape-growing contract between a Native American tribe and a winery is a novel concept.
-Because viticulture is generally characterized by long-term partnerships, a conservative use of drip irrigation, the tendency toward sustainability, and a relatively high net revenue per acre, it could be an appealing option for Indian reservations looking to make the most of their land holdings.
+While a few indigenous American–owned winemaking ventures—such as the Canadian Nk’Mip Cellars, Kitá Wines in California’s Santa Ynez Valley, and Séka Hills in the Capay Valley, northeast of Napa Valley—have started up in recent years, a grape-growing contract between an indigenous tribe and a winery is a novel concept.
+Because viticulture is generally characterized by long-term partnerships, a conservative use of drip irrigation, the tendency toward sustainability, and a relatively high net revenue per acre, it could be an appealing option for tribal reservations looking to make the most of their land holdings.

 The 73,000-acre Santa Ana Pueblo hugs both sides of the Rio Grande and has found financial success with an alfalfa farm, a native plant nursery, and a line of organic blue corn products.
 And while the well-drained, sandy loam soil might not be hospitable to many annual crops, it’s ideal for deep-rooted Vitis vinifera.